jlsnow301/inventory-tracker-legacy/README.md

 ## For the Server

-npm i body-parser concurrently express mongoose nodemon
+npm i body-parser concurrently express mongoose

+npm i -D nodemon

 NOTE: You will need to edit the **scripts** portion of your package.json in the server